wwidea/action_authorization/README.md

 end
 ```

-Check if authorized when displaying a link in the view.
+Check if authorized before displaying a link in the view.

 ```erb
 <%= link_to(@document.name, @document) if policy(@document).show? %>